-7 Amendments
+6 Amendments

-The written CCR fugitive dust control plan may be amended at any time provided the revised plan is placed in the facility's operating record as required by 40 CFR 257.105(g(1).
+The written CCR fugitive dust control plan may be amended at any time provided the revised plan is placed in the facility's operating record as required by 40 C.F.R. § 257.105(g)(1) and 845.500(b)(6).
+Any amendment of the fugitive dust control plan will be submitted to IEPA in accordance with 845.500(b)(5).
 The written CCR fugitive dust control plan must be amended whenever there is a change in conditions that would substantially affect the written plan in effect.

-Amendment Number and Date Pages or Section Description of Amendment Professional Engineer Certifying Plan Version 0 October 2015 Initial Plan Wendy M. Pennington
+Amendment Number and Date Pages or Section Description of Amendment Professional Engineer Certifying Plan Version 0 October 2015 Initial Plan Wendy M. Pennington Amendment 1 October 2021 Various Administrative Changes and adjustments to site condition controls as appropriate John R. Hesemann

-Table 7-1.
+Table 6-1.
 CCR Fugitive Dust Control Plan Amendments